stealjs/steal/docs/system-bundles.md

 ## Production Default Values

-In [System.env production] the [System.mainBundle] is written out to contain the [System.main] module.
+In [System.env production] a bundles is written out to contain the [System.main] module.
 For example:

     System.config({
       main: "myapp",
       env: "production"
     });
-    System.mainBundle //-> "bundles/myapp";
     System.bundles["bundles/myapp"] = ["myapp"]

 This way, when the `"myapp"` module is imported, System will load ["bundles/myapp"].
+Use [System.bundlesPath] to configure where bundles are found.

 ## Implementation